bxparks/AceTime/USER_GUIDE.md

 does *not* recognize the IANA TZ Database identifier (e.g.
 `[America/Los_Angeles]`).
-To handle the time zone identifier correctly, the library needs to load the entire TZ Database into memory and use the `ZoneManager` to manage the `BasicZoneProcessor` or `ExtendedZoneProcessor` objects dynamically.
+To handle the time zone identifier correctly, the library needs to load the entire TZ Database into memory and use the `ZoneManager` to manage the `BasicZoneProcessor`, `ExtendedZoneProcessor`, or `CompleteZoneProcessor` objects dynamically.
 But the dataset is too large to fit on most AVR microcontrollers with only 32kB of flash memory, so we currently do not support this dynamic lookup.
 The `ZonedDateTime::timeZone()` will return Manual `TimeZone` whose `TimeZone::getType()` returns `TimeZone::kTypeManual`.

 <a name="TimeZoneConversion"></a>
 #### Conversion to Other Time Zones